Michelle Asha Cooper headshot

 Articles by Michelle

-Michelle Asha Cooper, Ph.D., is a nationally recognized leader and advocate for college access, affordability, and value in higher education.
-With more than two decades of experience spanning policy, advocacy, institutional leadership, and philanthropy, she has dedicated her career to expanding opportunities for learning beyond high school and ensuring that education transforms the lives of all students, particularly those in communities poorly served by higher education.
+A nationally recognized leader and advocate for college access, affordability, and value in higher education, Cooper has more than two decades of experience spanning policy, advocacy, institutional leadership, and philanthropy.
+She has dedicated her career to expanding opportunities for learning beyond high school, particularly for those in communities poorly served by higher education.

-Cooper is a member of the Board of Visitors for the College of Education at the University of Maryland and a Fellow at the Louise McBee Institute of Higher Education at the University of Georgia.
+Cooper is a member of the Board of Visitors for the College of Education at the University of Maryland and a fellow at the Louise McBee Institute of Higher Education at the University of Georgia.
 She also serves on the American Academy of Arts and Sciences’ Commission on Opportunities After High School and the Council on Foundations’ Public Policy Committee.

 More from Michelle